arnicas/interactive-vis-course/Week3/README.md

 Send me the gist, "Week 3: My Data the D3 Way."
 (10pt, extra 4pt)

 **Homework 3**: (25pt, Build your own styled table from your CSV data, using the model in d3_tabulate_function.html, (or EXTRA EXTRA CREDIT, 8pt using d3_tabulate_function_sortable.html).
 Sort the data in a reasonable default way for display before it goes into the table.
 Style it so it looks good, with tips from the articles and links above on style ideas (start using colors and styles from the UNICEF Style Guide.)
 Make the header on the page appropriately explain your data table.
-Add more text to the page to help explain, identifying your source, etc. (25pts, XX Credit 8pts)  Send me the gist, "Week 3: Basic D3 Table."
+Add more text to the page to help explain, identifying your source, etc. (25pts, XXCredit 8pts)

+Send me the gist, "Week 3: Basic D3 Table."

 **Homework 4**: Pick an interactive graphic somewhere that you'd like to know how to make.
 Remember I gave you resources on the home page of this repo...
 Send it to me by email with a link and what you like about it: "Week 3: How do I do this?"
 I'll try to find out for you!
 (5pt)